golemparts/rppal/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Minimum rustc version](https://img.shields.io/badge/rustc-v1.31.0-lightgray.svg)](https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html)

-RPPAL is a Rust library that provides access to the Raspberry Pi's GPIO, I2C, PWM and SPI peripherals.
+RPPAL is a Rust library that provides access to the Raspberry Pi's GPIO, I2C, PWM, SPI and UART peripherals.
 Support for [additional peripherals](https://github.com/golemparts/rppal/projects/1) will be added in future updates.

 In addition to providing a user-friendly interface for the above-mentioned peripherals, RPPAL can also be used in conjunction with a variety of platform-agnostic drivers through its `embedded-hal` trait implementations by enabling the optional `hal` feature.